 66 Bramhall Lane SouthBramhallStockport, SK7 2DYTel: 0161 426 5850

 THE GP PRACTICE WILL HAVE LIMITED APPOINTMENTS ON WENESDAY 23rd MAY DUE TO ESSENTIAL TRAINING.
 OUR PHONE LINES WILL BE THROUGH TO THE OUT OF HOURS SERVICE FROM 12.30PM.
-FOR ANY URGENT ENQUIRIES PLEASE PHONE 0161 426 5850 AFTER 1PM, WHERE YOU WILL HEAR INSTRUCTIONS ON HOW TO CONTACT THE OUT OF HOURS SERVICE WHO WILL BE COVERING THAT AFTERNOON.
+FOR ANY URGENT ENQUIRIES PLEASE PHONE 0161 426 5850 AFTER 12.30PM, WHERE YOU WILL HEAR INSTRUCTIONS ON HOW TO CONTACT THE OUT OF HOURS SERVICE WHO WILL BE COVERING THAT AFTERNOON.
 WE APOLOGISE FOR ANY INCONVENIENCE THIS MAY CAUSE.

 Offers free and confidential Chlamydia and Gonorrhoea postal testing service for people aged 16 to 24 years.

 RUclear is run by the NHS, the tests are of a high quality and are FREE.

 If you would like further information on how to receive a testing kit please click here where you can request a kit be sent to your home.

 Your opinion is important to us - Please click on the Friends and Family Survey button on the right-hand side of the screen and answer a single multiple choice question.
 For more information about the Friends and Family Survey, please click on the two links below: